-Court reportedly extends detention for Nissan ex-chair Ghosn
+Court extends detention for Nissan ex-chair Ghosn by 10 days

-TOKYO (AP) — A Japanese news report says former Nissan chairman Carlos Ghosn will be detained at least through Jan.
-11.
+TOKYO (AP) — Former Nissan chairman Carlos Ghosn will be detained at least through Jan.
+11, the Tokyo District Court said Monday, as the once revered auto industry figure faces allegations that have marked a stunning downfall.

-Ghosn, who led Nissan Motor Co. for two decades saving the Japanese automaker from near bankruptcy, was arrested Nov.
+Ghosn, who led Nissan Motor Co. for two decades and helped save the Japanese automaker from near bankruptcy, was arrested Nov.
 19 on suspicion of falsifying financial reports.
 He also faces a breach of trust allegation, for which his detention had been approved previously through Jan.
 1.

-Kyodo News said the Tokyo District Court approved prosecutors’ request for a 10-day extension on Monday.
+The Tokyo District Court said in a statement that it had approved prosecutors’ request for a 10-day extension.

 Most Read Business Stories